A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions: Large solutions to equation ( )

 \section{Large solutions to equation (\ref{eq_sup})}

 \lb{section_focusing}

 \begin{proof}[Proof of Proposition \ref{maximum}] Consider the following sequence:

-The first term in the sequence is nonnegative due to our hypothesis, by (\ref{positive_outgoing}) or Lemma \ref{positive}.
+The first term in the sequence is nonnegative due to our hypothesis, by (\ref{positive_outgoing}) --- possibly except for a measure zero set of forward light cones, in this case ---, Lemma \ref{positive}, or Lemma \ref{positive_nonradial}.
 Inductively we see that all $u^n$ are smooth and nonnegative, hence all the integrals are well-defined.

-Furthermore, one proves by induction that the sequence $(u^n)_n$ is monotonically increasing, due to the positivity of the kernel
+Furthermore, one proves by induction that the sequence $(u^n)_{n \geq 0}$ is monotonically increasing, due to the positivity of the kernel